apl. Prof. Dr. Ulrich Franke

 On the structure of term papers

-Each term paper should be based on at least 10 academic sources of the size of an article in an academic journal.
-(A comprehensive overview of academic journals in International Relations can be found here).
+A term paper should be based on at least 10 academic sources of the size of an article in an academic journal.
 Two of the many possibilities for structuring a seminar paper are outlined below:

 1 Introduction